lgies23/biosonic/README.md

 ### Executing

-See the jupyter notebook `example_usage.ipynb` for demonstrations of different functionalities.
+Demonstrations of different functionalities can be found in the [documentation](https://biosonic.readthedocs.io/en/stable/example_usage.html).

 ## Authors